fabiofabrizi/pands-project/README.md

 1) I learn why the data is collected in the first place
 2) I can then explain to others, whether they have an interest (or not) in how to identify what type of Iris they have.
+3) Why Python can be used to learn about the data

 ## Background
 From looking at the many blogs/articles written on Fisher's Iris data set, the common theme amongst all of them is:

 [1] A dataset
 [2] Python script(s) to analyse that dataset in order to make sense of the data and/or identify any patterns.

 ## Research

-The various sources/sites/etc that I found and used are listed below.

 [1] The Mother